Yes, I will teach on line lessons.

 - Plug into some external speakers.
 This will help you hear me as well as I hear you.
 Avoid Bluetooth speakers in favour of ones that plug in directly.
 In some setups Bluetooth devices can increase the latency delay.
 Some of my students have tried Bluetooth headphones/earbuds with some success – but headphones don’t work if you have a parent listening and taking notes along with the student.
 In this case, the internal speaker on the device will suffice.
-Headphones will also muffle the sound of your instrument – if this disturbs you, use the studio session musician’s trick of one ear on and one ear off.
+Headphones will also muffle your perceptions of the sound of your instrument – if this disturbs you, use the studio session musician’s trick of one ear on and one ear off.
 You may need to adjust your echo cancellation in your audio settings if you are using speakers.

 - Have a second device available to use for apps.
 If you will be using a metronome, drone, or other backing track, be prepared to play it on a different device.
 I can’t play it for you if you need to play along with it.
 Ideal set-up is to have your lesson on a computer (bigger screen) and your apps & playback tracks on a phone or tablet, with external speakers (Bluetooth speakers are OK in this situation, as you synchronize with your audio before transmission over the internet.)
 Make sure the device is behind you – not between you and the mic.
 NEW IDEA *This second device can also log in to the lesson as a second camera for showing closeups.*

 - Have your device at eye level.
 I want to see your playing posture, not your hunched-over-the computer posture.
 Do take the time to experiment with camera placement, and move it around so you can see different things.
 WARNING *I recently had a student place her laptop on a box on the piano to get a good height, and the combination of the hollow box and the sounding board of the piano amplified the sound in the room enough to interfere with her mic.*